o3de/o3de.org/content/docs/tools-ui/ux-patterns/error/guidelines.md

 * Avoid judgement in the tone of the message, especially if the error originates from a third-party library or binary.
 Instead of blaming the code, state the problem clearly and objectively.
 For example, "The operation could not complete due to a misconfiguration between O3DE and the CoolGraphicsV3 Gem.
 Please report this issue on GitHub".

 * Use an empathetic tone as though the error message appears in the user interface or the IDE, and not the command-line.
-To help you establish this tone, imagine that you are enountering this error for the first time as a new developer.
+To help you establish this tone, imagine that you are encountering this error for the first time as a new developer.
 Ask yourself whether or not you would find this error message clear and helpful, or opaque.
 Remember, it may not be an experienced developer who sees your error message.

 ### Error messages in UI